phil1331/HackMIT-2023-Admission-Puzzle-Solutions/vmhack/README.md

 4. {Right Click on the highlighted area} > Copy Special > Byte String (No Spaces)
 5. Paste the bytes into a file.
 ```
-You can see the result [here](./logs/bytes.txt).
+You can see the result [here (bytes.txt)](./logs/bytes.txt).
 Each 2 contiguous hex digits represent a byte.
 We can use this representation to decrypt the instructions.
 I did that with Java, you can find the program [here (XorDecryptor.java)](./code/XorDecryptor.java) where I just converted the `code` section bytes in `bytes.txt` to a format suitable for being pasted into a `bytes object` in python for capstone.
 ```text
 Format:
 Each 32 bit instruction is represented like the following.